MohyCS/A-Star-A.I.-Maze-Solver/README.md

 ---

 ### Notes on current behavior:
-- Does not actively check for blocked (non-empty) cells.
-(Maybe use high cost or heuristic to accomplish this?)
+- Actively check for blocked (non-empty) cells.
-- Returns solution path at the first encounter of a goal state, this may not be desired (if you want to check if there are other nodes in the open list with a lower cost path)
+- Returns solution path at the first encounter of a goal state.

 ### Classes
 - **cell_t**